 - 11.303 Development of the site is therefore expected to secure the restoration and long-term future reuse of the Apethorn Farmhouse and complex.
 A Heritage Impact Assessment will be required to support the masterplanning of the site and any subsequent planning applications, demonstrating how the proposal will support the retention, enhancement and long-term future use of Apethorn Farmhouse and complex and ensure the proposed new development has a positive impact on the heritage asset's conservation and setting. - 11.304 It is expected that full restoration of the farm complex, including those features which are considered to be curtilage listed, will commence in the early phase of development and this be set out in the masterplan and phasing strategy.
 It is noted that this should include the curtilage listed building to the north side of Apethorn Lane which will remain within the Green Belt.
-In doing so, condition surveys, an archaeological presence on site and watching brief are all likely to be needed. - 11.305 The new homes will assist in meeting the full range of housing needs and aspirations through a diversity of housing opportunities.
+In doing so, condition surveys, an archaeological presence on site and watching brief are all likely to be needed. - 11.305 The new homes will assist in meeting the full range of housing needs and aspirations through a diversity of housing opportunities, including older persons housing and plots for custom and self-build.
+There is potential to deliver innovative and creative development that is energy efficient and resilient to climate change using, where possible, zero-carbon and energy-positive technology (i.e. producing more energy than is consumed). - 11.306 Older persons housing and plots for custom and self-build could also feature as elements of the housing mix and some should be affordable to those on lower and middle incomes seeking this type of opportunity.
 There is potential to deliver innovative and creative development that is energy efficient and resilient to climate change using, where possible, zero-carbon and energy-positive technology (i.e. producing more energy than is consumed).